karyam/PAIP-Image-Segmentation/README.md

     - [machine learning and deep learning fundamentals](http://deeplizard.com/learn/video/v5cngxo4mIg)
   * become familiar with terminology of the digital pathology pipeline (read research papers on state of the art practices in histopathological analysis)
-  * get data from the PAIP challenge
+  * get data for the PAIP challenge